 Isn’t it incredible how one single episode of a British television show can have such a meteoric impact on so many people’s lives?

-Hue to Hoi An Route Interactive Map
+Hue To Hoi An Route Interactive Map

-Total journey length from Hue to Hoi An including the scenic Hai Van Pass road is roughly 160km, once off piste adventures along the way are considered!
+Total journey length from Hue to Hoi An including the scenic Hai Van Pass road is roughly 160km, once off piste adventures along the way are considered.

 The map indicates a 3 hour drive.
 Even with no stops at all, you would struggle to drive the distance in that timeframe.
 Our day lasted over 8 hours door to door.

 There are 3 ways to cross the Hai Van Pass: